Syncano/parse2syncano/README.rst

     parse2syncano sync

-This command will run the synchronization process between parse and Syncano.
-Sit comfortable in your chair and read the output.
+This command will run the synchronization process between Parse and Syncano.
+Sit comfortably in your chair and read the output.

 Tips & Troubleshooting
 ----------------------

-1. Tool currently do not support checking if some object is already present in the Syncano instance, so if when sync is run twice the end results is that data is doubled.
-To avoid such cases - simply remove your instance in Syncano dashboard;
+1. This tool currently does not support checking if some object is already present in the Syncano instance, so if sync is run twice the end results is that data is doubled.
+To avoid such cases, simply remove your instance in the Syncano dashboard;

 2. The process can be quite slow - it's because of the throttling on both sides: Parse and Syncano on free accounts (which is the bottom boundary for scripts);

-3. If you encounter any problems, have some improvements proposal or just wanna talk, please write: sebastian.opalczynski@syncano.com;
+3. If you encounter any problems, have some improvements proposal or just wanna talk, please write me: sebastian.opalczynski@syncano.com;

 4. The Syncano can be found on - please do not hesitate to ask for help or share your thoughts;